Autostrada A6 (Italy): The Fiat track

 In 1972, a second roadway was put into operation in direction to Savona.
 This roadway was located in the stretch between Carmagnola and the Rio Coloré West service area.
-This roadway was used exclusively by FIAT as a test track for higher speeds.
+This roadway, also called FIAT pista di Marene, was used exclusively as a test track for higher speeds, with a sign limiting speed to 230 kph..
 The track began three kilometers (approximately 1.86 miles) from the Carmagnola junction, with the terminal square being just before the service area.
 There is also a square that was used as a technical track at overpass number 33, just 25.400 km in.
+The Lancia Stratos Group 5 and later the Fiat Uno Group A were tested.
 Claudio Maglioli was known to have used the track to try to bring a Lancia LC2 to the record speed of 387 km/h in preparation for the Le Mans race.

 Dangers and safety concerns

 The single roadway of the highway was considered very dangerous from marker 13 to 110 km, as the middle lane was used regularly for passing by both directions.
 Head-on collisions were common, with 91 incidents and three deaths in 1971 alone.
 For this, the highway was dubbed the "highway of death".
 At one point in 1980, the number of fatal accidents was so high, judicial authorities ordered the closure of the highway in the Ceva – Altare section towards Savona.
 This was ordered on 17 July 1980; not long after, on 1 October that year, the highway was reopened.
 The central passing lane was removed, and the speed limit was lowered to 70 km/h.